 Section 1: Finance

-Investing in Oregon’s Public Schools to Ensure Adequate and Stable Funding
+1.1 Investing in Oregon’s Public Schools to Ensure Adequate and Stable Funding

 OSBA supports school funding equalization.
 OSBA supports continued funding of local option equalization grants; local option property tax revenue should not be included in the State School Fund.

-Reforming Tax Policy
+1.2 Reforming Tax Policy

-educational goals of Oregon’s education system, restructuring tax policy to reduce the volatility of Oregon’s current system and to provide for a diverse and fair tax system to fund public education in Oregon.
+educational goals of Oregon’s education system, to restructure tax policy to reduce the volatility of Oregon’s the current system and to provide for a diverse and fair tax system to fund public education in Oregon.